cdevents/presentations/cdCon-2022/devops-metrics-through-cdevents/presentation.marp.md

 Erik

-In October of 2012 I was working in the telecom industry and I had just gotten involved in one of the earlier CI/CD efforts in my workplace.
+In October of 2012 I was working in the telecom industry and I had just gotten involved in one of the early CI/CD efforts in my workplace.

 I got my manager to explain the current situation and he said, "Well, Erik, to start with we make releases every six months, right?
 The development of those